How To Prepare Your Baby for Sleep Training

 Additionally, when things were rough in the middle of the night, posting in Facebook mom groups was helpful.
 No matter the time of day or night, there was usually someone else going through the same thing.

-Sometimes all you need is a little solidarity, mama.
+Sometimes all you need is a little solidarity.

 With that being said, feel free to reach out to me if you need a little support or encouragement from someone who has been there and got to the other side.